MMALLIKARJUN2312/E_Commerce_Crawler/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you’d like to contribute to the project, feel free to fork the repository and create a pull request.
 Here are a few ways you can help:

 - **Bug Fixes**: If you encounter a bug, feel free to open an issue and, if you can, submit a pull request with a fix.
 - **Feature Requests**: If you have ideas for new features, submit them as issues or pull requests.